samgriesemer/community-detection/README.md

 # community-detection
-for the project: Comparison of Community Detection Algorithms on Real World Social Networks
+for the project: Detection and Analysis of Subreddit Communities

 * / : contains various Python notebooks for preprocessing, data loading, result computation, and plot generation
 * graphs/ : contains .graphml files used in the Python notebooks